-You might find yourself requiring an official translation (English > French) of one or several documents / certificates for the French administration (Mairie / Département / State), or an embassy, prior to getting married, for example or should you wish to become a French citizen, plus a whole host, and unlimited number, of other reasons such as the recognition of an academic qualification, or driving licence, birth, marriage, divorce, adoption certificates etc.
+You might find yourself requiring an official translation (English > French) of one or several documents / certificates for the French administration (Mairie / Département / State), or an embassy, prior to getting married, for example or should you wish to become a French citizen, plus a whole host, and unlimited number, of other reasons such as the recognition of an academic qualification, or driving licence, birth, marriage, divorce, certificates, Police certificates for people who wish to emigrate or who require a visa to live and work in France; or for obtaining citizenship or residency etc.

 The French administration will insist that the translation is carried out by a recognised translator who has, before a French court of justice, “taken an oath to perform their duties of translator impartially and conscientiously.”
 They may well also insist, though not all do, that you provide the original translation signed by the translator, with the prerequisite statement declaring that the translation is a faithful transcription of the original.
 Clearly online applications will not suffice and do not satisfy the demands of the French administration.

 My name is David WILSON, I am a British national and lived in the UK for the first 30 years of my life and have subsequently been living in France for just as long.
 I have been translating and interpreting (translations are written documents, whereas as interpreting is speaking live) since 1997.
 A few dates:

 2006 Oath sworn before the Tribunal de Grande Instance (equiv. county court) in NEVERS

 2011 First became a member of the SFT (equiv. the UK’s Institute of Translators & Interpreters, ITI) Société Française des Traducteurs (www.sft.fr).
 Signature of the SFT’s Code of Professional Conduct in December 2010.

 2013 Oath sworn before the Cour d’Appel (equiv. court of appeal) in BOURGES